K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 -	Similar to open cloud platform architecture (Message Bus, Health Monitor, Blobstore, etc.)
 -	Director is similar to Cloud Controller
 -	CPIs implementation varies depending on the type of IaaS.
-(CPI : Cloud Provider Interface)
+(CPI: Cloud Provider Interface)
 -	Workers are responsible for executing tasks determined by the Director

 >![openpaas-servicepack-34]
 > [picture reference]: https://www.ibm.com/developerworks/community/blogs/fe313521-2e95-46f2-817d-44a4f27eba32/entry/porting_cloud_foundry_on_power8_ubuntu_le?lang=en

 #### <a name="21"/>3.3.
 Release Directory Configuration
-The directory structure can be configured with Bosh release.
-Bosh is an open source tool for release engineering, deployment, and lifecycle management of large-scale distributed services.
+The directory structure can be configured with the Bosh release.
+Bosh is an open-source tool for release engineering, deployment, and lifecycle management of large-scale distributed services.

 ##### <a name="22"/>3.3.1. packages
 Packages provide the information necessary to prepare a binary dependency for Bosch release installation. (packaging, pre_packaging, spec file)